jvmqueen/queenlang-website/protocol.md

 1. Any public method of a class should be declared in an interface.
 2. A class is either abstract or final.
 3. No static stuff.
 Queen doesn't even have the **static** keyword.
 4. No null!
 Queen does not have the concept of null.
-Instead, in Queen, we say that an object is **missing**.
+Instead, in Queen, we say that an object is **missing** (there's more to this than just a name change).
 5. All variables (class variables, method variables or attributes) are final -- they can be attributed only once.
 6. Naming restrictions.
 For instance, variables must have at least 3 characters in their name.